RedX1000/OpenLogger/README.md

 ### Miscellaneous Toggles
 1. Reroll Detection: Determines whether rerolls should be detected or not when capturing clues.
 When on, rerolls trigger a rollback of the previous reward and logs the new rewards.
 2. Lag Detection: Determines whether lag should be detected when scanning clues.
 When on, it will try to rescan it again.
-In the event that it does not capture everything due to lag, perform a manual rollback and try again.
+In the event that it does not capture everything due to lag, perform a rollback and try again.
 3. Multi button prevention: Prevents the user from accidentally multi-logging a clue by disabling the capture button when autocapture is on and when the plugin is trying to capture a clue.
 4. No Menu Highlighter: Displays a box where the user should prevent menus appearing at all costs while AutoCapture is on.
 A menu appearing in this area could potentially cause a double capture that cannot be rolled back.
 More information on how to avoid a multi-capture, [click here](#avoiding-menus-causing-multi-capturing-a-few-tips-on-where-to-avoid-having-menus-appearing-over-the-value).
 5. Hybrid Alg Precision: Allows the user to adjust the precision of the Hybrid image recognition algorithm.
     * The lower the value, the higher the precision.
 The higher the precision, the faster it runs, but the less accurate it could potentially be, and vice versa.
     * Default value is 0.3, minimum value is 0.1, maximum value is 1.0.
 Setting this value higher or lower than this will be auto-capped.
-6. Rollback Display Limit: Limits the number of latest clues displayed within the Rollback menu.
+6. History Display Limit: Limits the number of latest clues displayed within the History menu.
 Default value is 25, minimum value is 0. <br><br>

 # Additional information
 * ### When scanning clues, do not obfuscate these spots on a casket open screen.